How can I pay my bill?

 There are several options for payment.

-• In person at Town Hall, 701 Front St. (use the Pollock Street entrance).
-You can pay with cash, check or American Express, Discover, Visa, Mastercard, Pulse, Star and NYCE.
-There Is A 2.95-percent fee for all credit card transactions.
+• In person at Town Hall, 701 Front Street (use the Pollock Street entrance).
+You may pay with cash, check or American Express, Discover, Visa, MasterCard, Pulse, Star and NYCE.
+There is a 2.95% fee for all credit card transactions.

 • Mail to P.O.
 Box 390, Beaufort, N.C.
 28516.